HeroicKatora/oxide-auth/Migration.md

 -----

-[WIP] The `code_grant::frontend` flow design has been revamped into a unified trait.
+The `code_grant::frontend` flow design has been revamped into a unified trait.
 This replaces the explicit `…Flow` constructors while allowing greater customization of errors, especially allowing the frontend to react in a custom manner to `primitive` errors or augment errors of its own type.
 This should open the path to more flexible `future` based implementations.

 -----